One of the most often asked questions started when the human species devised language skills: “What is the meaning of

 It should have succeeded, but it failed.
 Why?

-Ask yourself, would you be living in a plasma tub with neuro-electrodes pumping happy stimulation into your brain in an endless run?
+Just ask yourself, would you be living in a plasma-tub with electrodes pumping happy stimulation into your brain in an endless run?

 Think of a joyride that you could have for asking only if you choose to be on that train forever.
 Would you take it?
 You wouldn’t.
 Because all that happiness you get would be unearned and undeserved.

 Every year, throughout the world, almost a million people die by suicide.
 Of these, about 75 percent are men.

 Whenever a man takes his life, it’s almost always followed by a shock response from his circles: “He seemed quite happy.
 Why did he commit suicide?”